Large deviations for a class of tempered subordinators and their inverse processes: Large deviations for time-changes with inverse processes

 The simplest case is when $\{X(t):t\geq 0\}$ is a L\'evy process; in fact we have

-In this case the applications of G\"artner Ellis Theorem work well when $\{X(t):t\geq 0\}$ is a light tailed process, i.e. the function $\Lambda_X$ is finite in a neighborhood of the origin.
+In this case the application of the G\"artner Ellis Theorem works well when the function $\Lambda_X$ is finite in a neighborhood of the origin $\eta=0\in\mathbb{R}^h$; if $h=1$ this means that all the random variables $\{X(t):t\geq 0\}$ are light tailed distributed (see e.g. \cite{AsmussenAlbrecher}, Chapter I, Section 2).

-A more general situation concerns additive functionals of Markov processes (here we recall \cite{Veretennikov} as a reference with results based on the G\"artner Ellis Theorem); however, for simplicity, here we refer to the case of Markov additive processes (see e.g. \cite{AsmussenAlbrecher}, Chapter 3, Section 4; actually the presentation in that reference concerns the case $h=1$).
-We have a Markov additive process $\{(J(t),X(t)):t\geq 0\}$ if, for some set $E$, it is $E\times\mathbb{R}^h$-valued Markov process with suitable properties; in particular $\{J(t):t\geq 0\}$ is a Markov process.
+A more general situation concerns additive functionals of Markov processes (here we recall \cite{Veretennikov} as a reference with results based on the G\"artner Ellis Theorem); however, for simplicity, we refer to the case of Markov additive processes (see e.g. \cite{AsmussenAlbrecher}, Chapter III, Section 4; actually the presentation in that reference concerns the case $h=1$).
+We have a Markov additive process $\{(J(t),X(t)):t\geq 0\}$ if, for some set $E$, it is a $E\times\mathbb{R}^h$-valued Markov process with suitable properties; in particular $\{J(t):t\geq 0\}$ is a Markov process.
 We refer to the continuous time case with a finite state space $E$ for $\{J(t):t\geq 0\}$; see e.g. \cite{AsmussenAlbrecher}, page 55.
 We also assume that $\{J(t):t\geq 0\}$ is irreducible and, for simplicity, that $\mathbb{E}[e^{\langle\eta,X(t)\rangle}]<\infty$ for all $\eta\in\mathbb{R}^h$.
-Then, as a consequence of Proposition 4.4 in Chapter 3 in \cite{AsmussenAlbrecher}, we have
+Then, as a consequence of Proposition 4.4 in Chapter III in \cite{AsmussenAlbrecher}, we have

 where $e^{t\Lambda_X(\eta)}$ is a suitable simple and positive eigenvalue and $(h_i(\eta))_{i\in E}$ is a positive eigenvector (these items can be found by a suitable application of the Perron Frobenius Theorem).